 That's it!
 You can start chatting with members of KDE's community.

-Download the desktop client from Riot's website.
+Download the desktop client from Element's website.
 APT repositories with Debian/Ubuntu packages are provided.
 Your mileage may vary for other distributions.
-The latest stable version number is listed on Riot's GitHub releases page and is the version number you should aim for.
+The latest stable version number is listed on Element's GitHub releases page and is the version number you should aim for.

 In Signin/Register select the Use custom server options (Advanced) option to set the following